 Another prominent skyscraper under construction is 30 Hudson Yards, with 2.6 million square feet.
 At 1,296 feet high, it will be completed in 2019 as the second tallest office building in New York.
 30 Hudson Yards will be home to leading media, business and financial companies including HBO, CNN, Turner Broadcasting, Time Warner, Inc., KKR & Co. and Wells Fargo Securities.

 55 Hudson Yards is the third commercial tower.
 At 780 feet and 1.3 million square feet, it will be home to MarketAxess, Milbank and Boies, Schiller & Flexner, LLP.
 The office towers are part of the overall master plan that includes 4,000 residences, a new hotel and a dynamic retail space that will feature more than 100 luxury and specialty shops, include Manhattan’s first ever Neiman Marcus store.
-The retail component will include an collection of restaurants, and overlook the enthralling Public Square and Gardens.
-These components will open to the public in 2018.
+The retail component will include a collection of restaurants, and overlook the enthralling Public Square and Gardens.
+These components will open to the public in 2019.

 TAPPING INNOVATION TO INVENT SOMETHING NEW